 HOW MUCH: $20-$50

-OUR PICKS:Â Sunset Uluwatu Kecak Fire Dance, Balinese Traditional Barong Dance
+OUR PICKS: Sunset Uluwatu Kecak Fire Dance, Balinese Traditional Barong Dance

 There are many benefits of a wellness retreat, why not combine these enriching activities with a relaxing stay in Bali.
-There are many retreats in Bali that cater to all wellness types including, holistic, surf, yoga, detox, fitness, women’s only with a varying degree of budgets.
-These renewing experiences are all about personalising your retreat with your individual wellness needs, with most offering nourishing meals, activities, coaches and Ayurvedic and Spa treatments.
+Many retreats in Bali cater to all wellness types including holistic, surf, yoga, detox, fitness, women’s only with a varying degree of budgets.

 WHERE: Ubud, Canggu, Seminyak